Aldeburgh: Governance

 Aldeburgh has a town council and lies within the East Suffolk non-metropolitan district.
 Aldeburgh ward, including Thorpeness and other communities, had a population of 3225 in the 2011 census, when the mean age of the inhabitants was 55 and the median age 61.

-It is within the Suffolk Coastal parliamentary constituency represented by Therese Coffey, having had John Gummer as the MP from 1979 to 2010.
-It is seen as a safe seat for the Conservatives.
+The town is located within the Suffolk Coastal parliamentary constituency represented since 2024 by the Labour MP Jenny Riddell-Carpenter.
+The constituency was previous seen as a safe seat for the Conservatives, having been represented by John Gummer from 1979 to 2010 and Thérèse Coffey from 2010 to 2024.

-Aldeburgh was a Parliamentary Borough from 1571, and returned two Members of Parliament (MPs), the right to vote being vested in the town's freemen.
-By the mid-18th century it was classed as a rotten borough, as the votes were controlled by a City of London merchant, Thomas Fonnereau: and memorably described it as "a venal little borough in Suffolk".
-It lost its representation under the Great Reform Act of 1832.
+Aldeburgh was a parliamentary borough from 1571 and returned two Members of Parliament (MPs), the right to vote being vested in the town's freemen.
+By the mid-18th century it was classed as a rotten borough, as the votes were controlled by a City of London merchant, Thomas Fonnereau: and memorably described as "a venal little borough in Suffolk".
+It lost its representation under the Reform Act 1832.

 In 1908 Aldeburgh became the first British town to elect a female mayor: Elizabeth Garrett Anderson, whose father, Newson Garrett, had been mayor in 1889.
 In 2006, Sam Wright became Aldeburgh's town crier and mace bearer at 15, and so the youngest in the world.

+In 1885 Aldeburgh became a municipal borough which became part of the administrative county of East Suffolk in 1889, the district contained the parish of Aldeburgh.
+On 1 April 1934 part of Hazlewood parish was added Aldeburgh parish and district from Plomesgate Rural District when Hazlewood was abolished.
+On 1 April 1974 the district was abolished and became part of Suffolk Coastal in the non-metropolitan county of Suffolk.
+A successor parish was formed covering the same area as the former district and its parish.
+In 2019 Aldeburgh became part of East Suffolk district.

 Transport

 Aldeburgh is linked to the A12 by the A1094 road, at Friday Street in Benhall.
 The B1122 leads to Leiston.

-There are direct bus services from the town to Saxmundham and Halesworth.
-Passengers need to change at Leiston for onward services south-west to Woodbridge and Ipswich.
-Buses in the area are operated by First Norfolk & Suffolk and Borderbus.
+There are direct bus services from the town to Saxmundham, Beccles, Halesworth, Woodbridge and Ipswich.
+Buses in the area are operated by First Eastern Counties and Borderbus.